 - Ergonomic commercial kitchen area with a commercial propane range, ventilation hood, and fire suppression system

 - Large food storage room and external walk-in cooler and freezer

 - Energy efficient and environmentally sustainable design

-- Increase partnership and collaboration with local organizations to support guests to become more integrated in our community
+- Increase partnership and collaboration with local organizations to provide greater access to community resources to support guests

 - Achieve financial sustainability in fulfillment of our mission